 Tomb of Cyrus in Pasargadae The tomb of Cyrus in Pasargadae.

-We explored the surrounding sites and felt like Indiana Jones when we found writings carved in columns in three different languages.
+We explored the surrounding sites and found writings carved in columns in three different languages.
 The fortress of Toll-e Takht at a hilltop offered nice views of the area.

 Toll-e Takht fortress in Pasargadae The fortress of Toll-e Takht.